prabhupant/flask_app/Readme.md

 # Bank fetcher

-A flask app to fetch the details of a bank
+A flask app to fetch the details of a bank.

 * Heroky URL - `https://fylepp.herokuapp.com/`